-There continues to be a shortage of waste infrastructure in London, which will be the case even after the construction of our Riverside 2 facility.
+There continues to be a shortage of waste infrastructure in London. which will be the case even after the construction of our Riverside 2 facility.
 This will mean that London will continue to rely on either waste exports to other European countries or other parts of the UK or will continue to rely on landfill.
 This structural deficit underpins Cory's existing business and provides opportunity for further organic growth.

-We will continue to construct and commission our Riverside 2 project which will ensure that a further 650,000 tonnes of residual waste per year is removed from landfill or export.

-The world needs to decarbonise. and the UK has legally binding targets to fully decarbonise by 2050.
+We will continue to construct and commission our tonnes of residual waste per year is removed from landfill or export.
+The world needs to decarbonise, and the UK has legally binding targets to fully decarbonise by 2050.
 Cory has committed to fully decarbonise by 2040 and see policy innovations such as the ambition to include Energy from Waste within the scope of the UK ETS as necessary to provide the financial incentives to decarbonise.
-We strongly believe that EfW-connected CCS presents a unique opportunity to deliver negative carbon emissions by capturing biogenic carbon already embedded with residual waste streams - without the need to harvest forests or other sources of biomass

-We have been progressing a large-scale carbon capture project for several years and the evolution of Cory's business model from Energy from Waste to Decarbonisation from Waste presents an exciting investment opportunity.
-We will also continue to progress other developments such as large-scale heat networks, and the transportation of heat using the River Thames that will help London make the most of its resources and ensure that no waste is wasted.
+We strongly believe that EfW-connected CCS presents a unique opportunity to deliver negative carbon emissions by capturing biogenic carbon already embedded with residual waste streams - without the need to harvest forests or other sources of biomass.
+We have carbon capture project for several years and the evolution of Cory's large-scale heat networks, and the River Thames that will help London make the most of its resources and ensure that no waste is wasted.